What You Need to Know About Filing for a Second Bankruptcy in Canada

 To further deter people from revisiting bankruptcy, the Canadian government implemented stricter discharging durations for those who file more than once.
 Although not ideal, this option is available to individuals who continue to struggle with debt after their first bankruptcy in Brockville, Kingston, Ottawa or Pembroke.
-Unfortunately, in doing so, you are at the mercy of your creditors, who can choose to deny your discharge for longer than the regulated minimum terms.
-The following tips can help you make the best decision for your unique circumstances.

 - Understand your options